yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 with respect to the $\alpha_{n,k}$s.
 The $\alpha_{n,k}$s play the role of the variables $x_m$ in Equation (8) above, and the $||\mathbf{x}_n - \mathbf{c}_k||_2^2$ play the role of the constants $c_m$.

 The $\sum_k \alpha_{n,k} = 1 ~ \forall n$ in Equation (7) corresponds to $N$ constraints.

-The fact that our variables $\alpha_{n,k}$s need to be binary/integers slightly complicates things, but again, libraries such as [pulp](https://github.com/coin-or/pulp) nicely handle this for us.

 <details markdown="1">
 <summary>How do we go from $\sum_i x_i p_i \geq p_0$ to $\sum_k \alpha_{n,k} = 1$ ?</summary>